2022: improvements and new design

 Arkema materials have pride of place

-Already present on the previous Multi50 and the Mini 6.50, Arkema materials have pride of place on the new Multi50 Arkema 4.
+Already present on the previous Ocean Fifty and the Mini 6.50, the Group's materials have pride of place on the new Ocean Fifty Arkema.

-The Elium® thermoplastic resin, for example, has been used to manufacture a number of components, including the crossbeam mold that will be recycled when construction is over.
+The Elium® thermoplastic resin, for example, has been used to manufacture a number of components, including the crossbeam mold that, recycled when construction was over.
 Other applications include an even greater use of the wide range of Bostik adhesives, the production of parts using 3D printing, and work on the batteries.

-Bostik structural adhesives used on the Multi50 Arkema 4 make a major contribution in terms of lightweighting, toughness and durability.
+Bostik structural adhesives used on the Ocean Fifty Arkema make a major contribution in terms of lightweighting, toughness and durability.

 New generation sails